albanasaliu/redis/README.md

 ## Prerequisites

-:warning: **Warning:** This package requires you to have the .env file available on your machine in order to run as well as have **redis** installed
+:warning: **Warning:** This package requires you to have the .env file available on your machine in order to run as well as have **redis** installed and running

 ## Installation